 NOTE: If you use a regular skillet to saute your eggplant, you will need this amount of olive oil.
 Using a non-stick skillet will allow you to use less oil to cut calories and fat.
 Your call.
 As an alternative, you could lightly grease a baking sheet, bake slices of the eggplant for about 20 minutes at 375º and just before assembling this dish, chop it and add. the end spread will taste the same regardless of your prep choice.

-More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
-She has collaborated with famous low-carb Chef George Stella and several other talented cooks to bring you a wealth of delicious recipes you are going to want to try.
-Even a few of my recipes are in the cookbooks!
-Order your 5-volume set TODAY! (also available individually) from Amazon or: http://amongfriends.us/order.php
+More delicious low-carb side-dish recipes like this one can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
+She has collaborated with famous low-carb Chef George Stella and several other talented chefs to bring you a wealth of delicious recipes you are going to want to try.
+Even a few of my recipes are in her cookbooks!
+Order your 5-volume set TODAY! (available individually) from Amazon or: http://amongfriends.us/order.php

 DISCLAIMER: I do not get paid for this book promotion or for the inclusion of my recipes therein.
 I do so merely because they are GREAT cookbooks any low-carb cook would be proud to add to their cookbook collection.

-22.33 g fat
+18.5 g fat

-8.2 g carbs, 3.05 g fiber, 5.15 g NET CARBS
+6.3 g carbs, 2.63 g fiber, 3.67 g NET CARBS

 7.08 g protein

 71 mg sodium